 - Don’t show your frustration when the equipment goes wrong.

 Remember, students don't need to sit and use a computer to develop their ICT capability!
-It is very easy to teach the students the concepts and higher order skills involved through whole class discussions and questioning.
+It is very easy to teach the students the concepts and higher order thinking skills involved through whole-class discussions and questioning.

 To learn more about managing student ICT use in literacy lessons, click here, and maximise the use of ICT tools and resources such as iPads and laptops in your classroom today through effective management.

 When classroom behaviour goes out the door, there could be a number of reasons why this might occur.
 If the students are using technology in the classroom and one of your goals is to develop ICT capability alongside subject specific learning activities, one of them could be that you hadn’t assessed and taken into account their current level of ICT capability.
 If students are using the same ICT techniques over and over again, repetitive work is major cause of disruption to lesson learning.

 Embedding classroom behaviour management strategies is the next step and these need to be consistent.
 The following classroom management strategies are a guideline for you to implement and adapt according to the student learning needs.
 It is important that you review each classroom management strategy throughout the year to ensure that your students remain focused.

 Here are some of the best strategies for classroom management that can be used in any curriculum learning area today.

 You need to demonstrate the behaviour that you want to see as this effectively teaches students how to act.
 Be polite, maintain eye contact, keep phones in pockets, and let others speak uninterrupted.